Participer au site avec un Tip

 .. versionadded:: 1.10.0

-`np.digitize` is implemented in terms of `np.searchsorted`.
-This means
+`numpy.digitize` is implemented in terms of `numpy.searchsorted`.

-the requirement for the input array to be 1-dimensional.
+It also removes the requirement for the input array to be 1-dimensional.

 For monotonically *increasing* `bins`, the following are equivalent::